 It is that time of year to send your student some extra love as he or she prepares for final exams.
 Tender Care Packages are presented by the Parent Advisory Council and are now available for purchase.
 There are two options for order this year.
 You can now order online with your credit card by clicking here

 or download our Spring 2014 Information & Order Form

 to mail in your order or learn more about the TCP program.
-Additionally, a copy of the Spring Information and Order Form will be mailed to your home
+Additionally, a copy of the Fall Information and Order Form will be mailed to your home.

 Important Phone Numbers